Energy efficient homes are becoming the norm.

 It’s a growing trend around the world and for a good reason, too.

 Whether you’re remodelling your home, having a conversion or a simple extension, having an energy efficient home can have some huge benefits.
-Ask any building contractor.
+Ask any residential building contractor.
 Not only are you making a positive contribution to a cleaner environment, but you can also save money on your energy bills, increase the quality of air distribution in your home and reduce the noise levels of standard appliances.

 According to the Energy Saving Trust (EST), the average household could save about £280 a year on its fuel bills by being more energy efficient.